ebaymademepoor/django_milestone_project_myTeam/README.md

-This data is then past function to function via the promises sequence and updated to produce a final list of players with allocated playing positions and team numbers in the most even way possible (with an element of random behavour that allows the teams to be regenerated with a different result, even though the same criteria maybe reused).
+This data is then past function to function via the promises sequence and updated to produce a final list of players with allocated playing positions and team numbers in the most even way possible (with an element of random behaviour that allows the teams to be regenerated with a different result, even though the same criteria maybe reused).
 Finally, the created teams are then appended to the relevant places on template within the pitch to show the user the resulting teams.